cloudera-labs/envelope/README.md

 ### Getting started

+##### Requirements

+Envelope requires a CDH5.5+ cluster.
+Kafka 0.9 and Kudu 0.8 are required if connecting to those systems.

 ##### Compiling Envelope

 You can build the Envelope application from the top-level directory of the source code by running the Maven command: